georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 e) derive your favorite point estimate and interval estimate and motivate your choices

 In this case, because the posterior distribution is Normal, we can use the posterior mean(that it is also the MLE, the mode and the median) to evaluate our distribution; and as credibility interval it is natural to use a Normal interval because all is symmetric and we know the posterior precision.
-In particular the posterior bayesian estimator for the mean is
+In particular the posterior Bayesian estimator for the mean is

 $$\int_{\Theta} \theta N(\mu_{x},\nu_{x}) d \theta = \mu_{x} $$